All Episodes

 We need you to represent us.

-We need you to speak up.
+We need you to speak to the movement.

 We need you to stop picking on each other and get with it.

-Policy and science, instead of myths And that's exactly what's occurring.
+And that's exactly what's occurring.

-And again, if it had been on topic, in other words, if it had been on technical issues, whether the issue next to the radar, or the Miami Circle, or whatever else happened to be in the middle of it, if it had been on those issues specifically, fine.
+And again, if it had been on topic, in other words, if the debate had been on technical issues, whether the issue would be next to Radar or the Miami Circle or whatever else Richard happened to be in the middle of, if it had been on those issues specifically, fine, the field has got to allow for that kind of internal debate.

 No problem.